AstarNetwork/plasmdocs/Trying/DappsStaking.md

 With this, we have finished the demo!
 Thank you for following me this far!

 # Summary
-- We have played with Dapps Staking!
+- We have played with dApp Staking!
 - In Plasm, there is a system for incentivizing (rewarding) the Smart Contract owner!
 - The amount being incentivized will be different from the users’ nomination!